U.N. rights experts seek international inquiry on Navalny poisoning | Law-Order

+His poisoning was part of a trend of unlawful killings and attempted killings of critics at home and abroad, meant to send a "sinister warning" to quash dissent, said Agnes Callamard, U.N. special rapporteur on summary killings, and Irene Khan, U.N. expert on freedom of opinion and expression.
+Navalny, 44, fell ill in Siberia last August and was flown to Germany, which says it found evidence he had been poisoned with Novichok, a banned nerve agent.
+Russia denies any role in his illness and says it has not seen proof that he was poisoned.

-"Given the inadequate response of the domestic authorities, the use of prohibited chemical weapons, and the apparent pattern of attempted targeted killings, we believe that an international investigation should be carried out as a matter of urgency in order to establish the facts and clarify all the circumstances concerning Mr. Navalny's poisoning," U.N. experts Agnes Callamard and Irene Khan said in a joint statement.
+After recuperating for five months in Germany, Navalny returned to Russia in January.
+He was arrested on arrival and sentenced to 2 1/2 years prison for parole violations.
+"Given the inadequate response of the domestic authorities, the use of prohibited chemical weapons, and the apparent pattern of attempted targeted killings, we believe that an international investigation should be carried out as a matter of urgency in order to establish the facts and clarify all the circumstances concerning Mr. Navalny's poisoning," the U.N. experts said in a statement.

+Callamard and Khan also released the text of a Dec.
+30 letter to Russian authorities, notifying Moscow they were looking into the poisoning.
+The letter said that if allegations were confirmed, Russian officials may be subject to criminal liability "both for participating in or ordering attempted murder or for failing to ensure that subordinates do not engage in these actions".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)